g-neves/open_weather_API_collector/README.md

 5. **Integration of `whitenoise`:**
    Due to the use of `gunicorn` and the bypass of Django's traditional development server (`runserver`), serving static files (like the assets for Swagger and Redoc documentation) requires an external tool. `whitenoise` was chosen for this purpose.
 It seamlessly integrates with Django and serves static files directly from `gunicorn`.
 This avoids the need for a separate static file server or CDN during development, and ensures that tools like Swagger and Redoc operate smoothly.

+### 6. Configuring the Open Weather API Key
+For the application to interact with the Open Weather API, users must provide their own API Key.
+This key should be set in the `.env` file.
+An illustrative example of how to set up the `.env` file is provided in the `.env_example` file.

 ## Feedback and Contributions

 I value your feedback and contributions!
 If you have any suggestions, issues, or enhancements for the Open Weather API Collector, please open an issue or submit a pull request.